-- If you draw with the Brush tool and want to modify the thickness variation, use the Contour Editor >> tool.
+- If you draw with the Brush tool and want to modify the thickness variation, use the Contour Editor >> tool. - You can also convert a brush zone into a pencil line with the Brush Stroke to Pencil Line // option.

 If you sketch a drawing using a semitransparent colour to get a paper-like feel, you should use the Brush tool as it produces a more realistic and natural feel.
 The pencil line is very useful for tracing clean or final drawings.